 The Need to Act

 During the 1950s, the United Nations Food and Agriculture Organization began collecting statistics about fisheries.
 At that time fishing on an industrial scale began in earnest -- fishing boats carried more sophisticated equipment and used it to capture larger and larger numbers of fish and shellfish.
 Their success is reflected in the latest statistics.
 Since the 1950s, 29% of commercial fish species have suffered collapses.
+And in 2018 it was determined that half the worlds oceans are exposed to industrial-scale fishing practices.
+This is an area four times the size of designated space for farming on land.
 Entire fishing industries, including the cod industry in Nova Scotia, have disappeared.
 Many species, such as the bluefin tuna and marlins, are on the brink of extinction.
 Even birds and mammals that feed on fish, including humpback whales in Canada's Bay of Fundy, are feeling the impact.

 So what’s the answer?
 What can we do?
 Learn more here about sustainable consumer choices, cooking and recipes, and how to “look for the label” of one of the many available seafood labeling programs that can help you learn more about making the most sustainable seafood choice.